 5. Relax at Your Cabin in the Smokies

 In the midst of all your fall excitement, make sure to take some time to relax at your cabin in the Smokies!
 Our cabins come with everything you need for a comfortable stay in the mountains, but there are also plenty of ways to enjoy fall right from your cabin.
 Soak on the bubbling hot tub as you breathe in the crisp, fall air, gather around the outdoor fire pit and roast marshmallows, or just relax on your deck and admire the mountain views.
 There is also fun to be had inside your cabin, whether it’s shooting a game of pool, watching your favorite Halloween movie, or making Halloween cookies and drinking apple cider in the kitchen!
+Wondering what you should bring with you to our cabins?
+Here are some packing tips for a fall trip to the Smoky Mountains.

 Now that you know all of the best things to do in the Smoky Mountains in the fall, you can start planning your visit!
 Browse all of our cabins in the Smokies and reserve the perfect one for your stay.